xTheFreeZe/wiki.marwin/FAQ.md

 It's going to be the same as in Go.
 To run foo() concurrently, just call it with go foo().
 Right now it launches the function in a new system thread.
 Soon coroutines and the scheduler will be implemented.

 **Does V run on bare metal?**
-Yes!
-Simply run with -freestanding to exclude libc and vlib.
-See an example here.
+There is a -freestanding option that excludes libc and vlib, but it is a work in progress, and is not the focus of development right now.

 **Will I be able to use a custom allocator?**
 Yes.
 This hasn't been implemented yet.